johnjohnlin/nicotb/README.md

 # Nicotb Co-simulation Workflow

-To run the Nicotb, at least 3 files are required.
+To run the Nicotb, at least 2 files are required.

 * XXX.sv: The testbench defining the signals to be tested and controlling timing.
 * XXX.py: The Python testbench which waits for events and respond to them.
-* XXX.txt: Text format protocol buffer describing the Python-VPI bridging.

 After preparing the files, the Makefile helps you run the testbench.